ben-rnd/2EZConfig/README.md

 ## Roadmap
 - HID Input, support for various input device (eg.MIDI)
 - HID Lighting out
-- EZ2Dancer support - IOhooking done, just need to RE the button mappings on ports and create config interface for it
+- EZ2Dancer support - IOhooking done, just need to RE the button mappings on ports and create config interface for it (kind of done, check out the ez2dancer branch)
 - Increase library of game patches

 ## Contact